How To Keep Water Out Of In-Ground Trampoline

-There is no doubt that Arizona in-ground trampolines are the bomb when it comes to backyard entertainment and fun.
+There is no doubt that Arizona in-ground trampolines are the bomb for backyard entertainment and fun.
 Unfortunately, all the excitement will quickly come to an end if the Gilbert in-ground trampoline mat gets flooded with water due to poor drainage.
-Continue reading to learn what solutions our experts at The Jump Shack recommend for drainage underneath your Gilbert in-ground trampoline with enclosure.
+Continue reading to learn what solutions our experts at The Jump Shack recommend for drainage underneath your in-ground trampoline with enclosure.

 The best time to be proactive and install a drainage system is during your initial trampoline setup.
 If you have hired a professional installation team, simply ask them to address the drainage situation before installing the trampoline itself.
 But, if you have already fully installed your Gilbert in-ground trampoline parts, and drainage is an afterthought, it can still be addressed.
 Just remove the Mesa in-ground trampoline enclosure and mat, and the bottom of the hole is accessible.

 Drainage For In-Ground Trampoline With A Simple Pump Solution

 This is the easiest choice for drainage if you decided to wait and see if your trampoline hole would flood or not.
 It is a simple surface drainage pump, which can pump water out of the trampoline hole as needed.
 You will need an extension cord to connect the drainage pump to the nearest electrical outlet, insert the inflow hose into the trampoline hole, and put the opposite outflow end of the hose into your garden or ditch.
 Then turn the pump on, and it will suck water from the trampoline hole and drain it into a separate area.